usesorane/lemme/README.md

 ## Configuration

-Edit `config/lemme.php` to customize your documentation:
+Use the environment variables or edit `config/lemme.php` to customize your documentation website:

 ```php
 return [